JamiePike/JamiePike/README.md

 ---

+Jamie will be a supporting speaker for the Society of Chemical Industry's [Sydney Andrew Medal Lecture](https://www.soci.org/events/agrisciences-group/2026/sydney-andrew-medal-lecture) on Wednesday 30 September 2026.

+---

 > [!IMPORTANT]
 > Many of my repositories are private due to ongoing commercial breeding partnerships.
 I am happy to discuss my methodologies and any non-commercially sensitive code.